Chart Color Schemes

 Leeton is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Leeton's population is 10,615 as of November 2025.
-This reflects an increase of 285 people since the 2021 Census, which reported a population of 10,330.
-The change is inferred from ABS data showing an estimated resident population of 10,338 in June 2024 and an additional 161 validated new addresses since the Census date.
-This results in a density ratio of 28 persons per square kilometer.
-Leeton's growth rate of 2.8% since the census is within 1.3 percentage points of the SA4 region's 4.1%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 51.0% of overall population gains during recent periods.
+Leeton's population is approximately 10,615 as of November 2025.
+Between the 2021 Census and this date, the population has increased by 285 people, representing a growth rate of 2.8%.
+This increase can be attributed to an estimated resident population of 10,338 in June 2024 and the addition of 161 validated new addresses since the Census date.
+The population density is around 28 persons per square kilometer, indicating ample space per person.
+Leeton's growth rate since the census is 2.8%, which is within 1.3 percentage points of the SA4 region's growth rate of 4.1%.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods in Leeton.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on demographic trends and latest population numbers, the area is expected to increase by 33 persons by 2041, recording a decrease of 2.3% in total over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where applicable, released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas from these aggregations for the years 2032 to 2041.
+According to demographic trends, Leeton is expected to increase by 33 persons by 2041 based on the latest annual ERP population numbers, reflecting a decrease of 2.3% in total over the 17-year period from 2025 to 2041.

 Frequently Asked Questions - Population